-In 12G configuration mode, channel 1 is reserved for 12G single link operation.
+In 12G configuration mode, channel 1 (and channel 11 respectively) are reserved for 12G single link operation.
 The rest of the channels can still be used in combination to form other input/output modes similar to the 3G configuration option.